duncpro/BukkitExtensions/README.md

 world.
 - **Temporary Metadata Service** for associating expiring metadata with Blocks, Entities, etc.
 - `//trim` for trimming selections made with plugins such as `WorldEdit`.
+- Auto registration for Listeners, Command Handlers, and Scheduler Tasks using Guice and annotations.

 ## Includes Libraries
 - Guice for Dependency Injection